NanoComp/meep/doc/docs/FAQ.md

 ### Can Meep model lasing phenomena?

 Yes.
 More specifically, Meep can be used to model saturable gain and absorption via multilevel atomic susceptibility.
 This feature may be used to investigate optically-pumped lasing phenomena such as [Raman lasers](https://en.wikipedia.org/wiki/Raman_laser).
 For details, see [Materials/Saturable Gain and Absorption](Materials.md#saturable-gain-and-absorption).

+### Can Meep model Raman scattering?

+Yes.
+There are two different possible approaches to model [stimulated Raman scattering](https://en.wikipedia.org/wiki/Raman_scattering#Stimulated_Raman_scattering_and_Raman_amplification).

+The first approach in the weak-scattering (undepleted pump) approximation would be to do two linear calculations.
+First, you do a linear calculation with your source field to get the incident electric field at the location of the Raman material.
+Then you multiply the field by the Raman susceptibility to get a polarization (i.e., the induced dipole moment) at the scattered (Stokes or anti-Stokes) frequency.
+Using this polarization as a source at the new frequency, you can do a second linear calculation to compute the Raman-scattered field.
+This is called a first [Born approximation](https://en.wikipedia.org/wiki/Born_approximation) or alternatively a "volume-current method".

+The second approach is based on a full nonlinear simulation of the Raman process.
+This involves modeling the populations of the atomic vibrational states corresponding to the Raman bands using [saturable gain and absorption](Materials.md#saturable-gain-and-absorption).

 ### Does Meep support adjoint-based optimization?